kgish/gishtech.com/README.md

 I decided to make this website public and share it on my github.
 That way other people who might be interested in creating a similar website with the amazing [Ember.js Framework](http://emberjs.com) can study for themselves how I did it.
-This is just a simple website really.
+This is just a simple website really, but with much potential.

 Maybe by sharing it with others, I can advertise myself as an enthusiastic and eager developer hoping to find potential customers wanting to hire me for full stack development work.

+And then again, maybe it's just an excuse to show off and fluff my feathers.
+Nothing with being proud, I guess.

 ## Installation

-The installation of this website is pretty straight forward.
+The installation of this website is pretty straight forward:

     $ git clone https://github.com/kgish/gishtech.com.git
     $ cd gishtech.com